YunoHost/doc/troubleshooting_guide.md

 ## General notes
 ### Do not break YunoHost
 Best way to troubleshoot is to not have to troubleshoot because you have tested everything before deploying it on your server.
 This means that everytime you want to try a new thing (non-official app, new specific config, package an app...), you should try it on a development or testing instance, *not* on your production server.
-For this, you can [set up a Vagrant box](vagrant), or for instance a [DigitalOcean droplet](install_on_vps) for 1 cent/hour.
+For this, you can [set up a virtualbox](install_on_virtualbox), or for instance a [DigitalOcean droplet](install_on_vps) for 1 cent/hour.

 Also: https://wiki.debian.org/DontBreakDebian